 The AEA's Committee on the Job Market posts information and updates in various reports and webinars on the economics job market.

-Current salary information
+Current salary and job market information

 There are several sources of current salary and job market information for economists: